arnoldt100/anansi/documentation/source/Classes/SimulationParameters.cpp.rst

 SimulationParameters Documentation
 ##################################

-This class encapsulates the parametrs of the simulation.
+This class encapsulates the parameters of the simulation.

 .. namespace:: ANANSI